billtrust/iam-docker-run/README.md

 If you have environment variables you want passed to Docker via `docker run --env-file`, with iam-docker-run you would use `--custom-env-file`.
 The reason for this is that iam-docker-run is already using a file to pass into Docker with the environment variables for the AWS temporary credentials, so if you have environment variables to add to that, specify a `--custom-env-file` and that will be concatenated to the env file created by iam-docker-run.

 Default behavior is to look for a file called `iam-docker-run.env`.
 If this file is not found it is silently ignored.
 This is helpful if you have an environment variable such as `AWS_ENV=dev` which you want loaded each time without specifying this argument.
 Hopefully the rest of your variables are loaded into the environment from a remote configuration store such as AWS SSM Parameter Store.
 If you need help with this see [ssm-starter](https://github.com/billtrust/ssm-starter).

+### Custom environment arguments

+Additionally you can pass environment variables by `-e` or `--envvar`, which is passthrough to the `docker -e` argument.
+These are additive with the custom environment variables file.

 ### Foreground / background